gcp-terraform-workshop/terraform-workshop-labs-solutions/301-api-token/README.md

 ![](img/tfe-organization.png)

-**IMPORTANT** Take note of you organization name, it can be found in the top left corner of the UI, or in the URL "https://tap-tfe.digitalinnovation.dev/app/TFE_ORG/workspaces".
-This will be referenced as your TFE_ORG.
+**IMPORTANT** We will be working in the "cardinalsolutions" organization

 ### Generate Token

-Navigate to <https://tap-tfe.digitalinnovation.dev/app/settings/tokens> to generate a **user** token:

 ![](img/tfe-token-gen.png)